Why giving our investees ideas and solutions never work?

-Author: Nguyen Thi Anh Xuan, Senior Customer Experience Officer, Mekong Capital
+Author: Nguyen Thi Anh Xuan, Customer Experience Manager, Mekong Capital

 Have you ever worked a puzzle before that you are totally convinced to know where a piece goes?
 But no matter what you do, that piece just will not fit.
 I am going to share a story of how I was trying to fit my “perfect” piece of advice into one of MEF III’s businesses, and how I discovered being a true partner for our investees’ success is not about “great” advice, but about something much harder.